 A Homemade Concoction

-If you’ve read any of my posts on My Own Ideas, it’s no surprise I consider myself a bit of a mixologist.
+If you’ve read any of my posts on the Evermine blog, it’s no surprise I consider myself a bit of a mixologist.
 I love being able to have people over and make them any cocktail to fit their mood and taste.
 I feel like a mad scientist creating delicious concoctions!

 Bitters was first created in the 1800’s and used as a medicinal tonic sold by, often, less than reputable doctors.
 After their medical properties were debunked, they became a favorite digestif and flavoring in cocktails, and today they are an essential ingredient to any stocked bar.
 When I first discovered a recipe for making my own bitters at home, I knew I had to try it!

 Now, I’m not going to say making bitters is an especially easy process, like many good things, it takes time and a bit of patience, but I did have a total blast trying out the many flavors this recipe allows.

 • 2 cups of grain alcohol ( I used Everclear, but any high proof alcohol will work)